-The BGP Prefix-SID attribute MUST contain the Label-Index TLV and MAY contain the Originator SRGB TLV.
+When the BGP Prefix-SID attribute is attached to a BGP labeled IPv4 or IPv6 Unicast [RFC8277] AFI/SAFI, it MUST contain the Label-Index TLV and MAY contain the Originator SRGB TLV.
 A BGP Prefix-SID attribute received without a Label-Index TLV MUST be considered as "invalid" by the receiving speaker.

-The label index provides the receiving BGP speaker with guidance as to the incoming label that SHOULD be assigned by that BGP speaker.
+The label index provides guidance to the receiving BGP speaker as to the incoming label that SHOULD be allocated to the prefix.